d-plaindoux/suitcase/README.md

 Overview
 --------

-If you want to manipulate object in Java a well known pattern is the visitor.
+If you want to manipulate object based on types in Java the dedicated design pattern is the visitor.
 Unfortunately even if such pattern is well known its implementation is always painful because it implies code dissemination and finally brakes incremental compilation approach.

 In addition such mechanism is only enable selection based on types and does not provides a simple and intuitive mechanism filtering objects using their values i.e. attributes.